geotim90/Nevini/docs/warframe.md

-[boosters](#command-boosters) | displays the currently active boosters using data from warframestat.us [bounties](#command-bounties) | displays active bounties using data from warframestat.us [conclave](#command-conclave) | displays the currently active Conclave challenges using data from warframestat.us [cycle](#command-cycle) | displays the current world cycles using data from warframestat.us [darvo](#command-darvo) | displays the currently active Darvo Deal using data from warframestat.us [events](#command-events) | displays ongoing events using data from warframestat.us
+[boosters](#command-boosters) | displays the currently active boosters using data from warframestat.us [bounties](#command-bounties) | displays active bounties using data from warframestat.us [conclave](#command-conclave) | displays the currently active Conclave challenges using data from warframestat.us [construction](#command-construction) | displays the current construction progress using data from warframestat.us [cycle](#command-cycle) | displays the current world cycles using data from warframestat.us [darvo](#command-darvo) | displays the currently active Darvo Deal using data from warframestat.us [events](#command-events) | displays ongoing events using data from warframestat.us